coronafighter/coronaSEIR/README.md

 Purpose is to easily be able to experiment and better understand what is happening currently and what might happen in the near future.

 What I learned: Activating containment measures early can save lives.

+There is another branch in this repository that is about blood type (ABH, ABO, AB0) extended SEIR modeling and correlating model data vs real world data: https://github.com/coronafighter/coronaSEIR/tree/ABH

 ## Other models
 * Nice webgui: http://gabgoh.github.io/COVID/index.html